yegor256/blog/_posts/2017/jun/2017-06-22-object-oriented-input-output-in-cactoos.md

 );
 {% endhighlight %}

-Pay attention&mdash;there are no method calls yet.
+Pay attention---there are no method calls yet.
 Just three constructors of three classes that compose a bigger object.
 The object `source` is of type [`Bytes`](http://static.javadoc.io/org.cactoos/cactoos/0.9/org/cactoos/Bytes.html) and represents the content of the file.
 To get that content